Noway-code/bit-checksum/README.md

 # bit-checksum
-Uploading assignments written without version control.
+Uploading projects written without version control.

 ## Calculating an 8, 16, or 32 bit checksum on an ASCII input file